Conservation improves the current condition and safeguards your art, documents, or collection against future damage.

 Approve the written treatment proposal or scope of services and the estimate.
 This ensures you know what will be happening and what to expect once the work is complete.

 I get this one a lot.
 The only way to tell for sure is to examine it in person.
-I can sometimes identify pieces that are not candidates for restoration through pictures alone.
-If you’re interested, please contact me by email or use this form.
+I can sometimes identify a recommended treatment through pictures alone.
+If you’re interested, please contact me by email or use this form to schedule an initial consultation.
 Include images if possible.

 What is involved in treatment?

-First, I will physically examine the work and conduct relevant testing.
-You then receive a recommendation for treatment, options, expected outcomes, and an estimate.
+For minor treatments not requiring testing, I will examine the work, recommend a treatment, and provide an estimate all at the initial consultation.
+For major treatments, I will first examine the work and conduct relevant testing.
+You then receive a recommendation for treatment, expected outcomes, and an estimate.
 With your written approval, treatments are put in the treatment queue.
 For larger projects, I also require receipt of a deposit.
 Written conservation documentation detailing the work’s condition and treatment are provided for all treatments.

 How long will a treatment take?

-Treatments usually take a few weeks to a month to complete, once begun.
+Treatments usually take a few weeks to several months to complete, once begun.
 Treatment time varies depending on the size and complexity of the work, as well as the current studio workload.
 Expedited treatment service may be available for an additional fee and will be evaluated on a case-by-case basis.

 How much will a treatment cost?